-Talking with your kids about important issues, the electoral process, and why voting is important not only provides them with a mini lesson on how government affects the world, but also shows that every person's opinion counts.
-Even though they can't vote yet, they'll be able to someday — perhaps very soon — so it's important that they start becoming informed.
+Talking with your kids about important issues, the electoral process, and why voting is important not only gives them a mini lesson on how government affects the world, but also shows that every person's opinion counts.
+Though they can't vote yet, they'll be able to someday, so it's important that they start becoming informed.

 If possible, take your kids with you into the voting booth on Election Day to show them firsthand how the process works.
 Be a role model by setting a positive example that lets them know you value the right to vote.
 Show your kids the importance of voting — and they'll grow up knowing that every vote counts.

 |Ben's Guide to U.S. Government for Kids The U.S. Government Printing Office teaches kids, parents, and teachers about topics like democracy and our governmental process.|